-When she’s not writing or thinking about data, you’re likely to find Corry at the theatre with her child, out hiking or Nordic skiing, sipping delicious coffee (though this is harder since her favorite coffee shop literally exploded), or reading a good book in the sun.
+When she’s not writing or thinking about data, you’re likely to find Corry at the theatre with her child, out hiking or cross-country skiing, sipping delicious coffee (though this is harder since her favorite coffee shop literally exploded), or reading a good book in the sun.
 That is, if she can find the sun.
-She lives in Seattle, Washington, and is starting to accept rainy days.
+She lives in Seattle, Washington, and has come to embrace rainy days.